 How can I share my PowerPoint slides or other information I’d like the audience to have?

 During the session, please feel free to add links to the chat box.
-All participants can upload PDF files to their personal page, via the Account setting.
-We hope you will share documents or files that way!
-You may also add files or links to the chat box and/or send additional resources to your host to add to your session page after the session ends.
+All participants can upload PDF files to their personal Pheedloop page, via the account setting.
+We hope you will share documents or files that way.
+You may also add files or links to the chat box and/or send additional resources to your moderator or NHC volunteer to add to your session page after the session ends.

 Will my poster presentation and video be published permanently after the conference?

-All of the content on Pheedloop will be available to registrants until December 31, 2021.
-The video you make needs to be uploaded to YouTube, and therefore you are in control of when or if it remains available.
+All of the content on Pheedloop will be available to registrants until December 31, 2022.
+The video you make needs to be uploaded to YouTube, and therefore you are in control of when or if it remains available on that platform.

-I’m a poster session or Meet the Author participant.
+I’m a poster session participant.
 How can I change my password?

-Because of the unique features tied to your poster or Meet the Author presentation, these passwords cannot be reset.
-Please email us at email@example.com and we will resend the email containing your email.
+Because of the unique features tied to your poster presentation, these passwords cannot be reset.
+Please email us at firstname.lastname@example.org and we will resend the email containing your password.